robertschank/robertschank.github.io/exercises.md

 **Context:** "The Work" explores how we suffer when our thoughts argue with reality.
 The four questions help you investigate those thoughts and shift your perspective.

-It sounds too simple (it is simple).
+It sounds too simple.
 The practice works by slowing down enough to feel the difference between believing a thought and questioning it.

 **Good for:**
 - Relief from intrusive thoughts